Smart Size Chart

 Object<Product>

 Required.
-Top level object for product
+Top level object for product field, see object definition below

 Product Object Contract Definition